mesbah-diu/Wireliss_msTR/README.md

 change directory by "cd Wireliss_msTR"

 Clone it, change the permission with "chmod +x binary.sh" and run it by simply typing ./binary.sh

+#It autometically use rockyou.txt, You can use your own wordlist from line 74